edunham/slides/irc.rst

 ==================
 ::

- 12:44 -ChanServ- ***** ChanServ Help *****
+  ***** ChanServ Help *****
- 12:44 -ChanServ- ChanServ gives normal users the ability to maintain control 12:44 -ChanServ- of a channel, without the need of a bot.
-Channel takeovers are 12:44 -ChanServ- virtually impossible when a channel is registered with ChanServ.
+  ChanServ gives normal users the ability to maintain control of a channel, without the need of a bot.
+Channel takeovers are virtually impossible when a channel is registered with ChanServ.
- 12:44 -ChanServ- Registration is a quick and painless process.
-Once registered, 12:44 -ChanServ- the founder can maintain complete and total control over the channel.
+  Registration is a quick and painless process.
+Once registered, the founder can maintain complete and total control over the channel.
- 12:44 -ChanServ- Please note that channels will expire if there are no eligible channel successors.
+  Please note that channels will expire if there are no eligible channel successors.
- 12:44 -ChanServ- Successors are primarily those who have the +R flag 12:44 -ChanServ- set on their account in the channel, although other 12:44 -ChanServ- people may be chosen depending on their access 12:44 -ChanServ- level and activity.
+  Successors are primarily those who have the +R flag set on their account in the channel, although other people may be chosen depending on their access level and activity.

- 12:44 -ChanServ-
- 12:44 -ChanServ- For more information on a command, type:
+  For more information on a command, type:
- 12:44 -ChanServ- /msg ChanServ help <command>
+  /msg ChanServ help <command>
- 12:44 -ChanServ- For a verbose listing of all commands, type:
+  For a verbose listing of all commands, type:
- 12:44 -ChanServ- /msg ChanServ help commands
+  /msg ChanServ help commands

- 12:44 -ChanServ-
- 12:44 -ChanServ- The following commands are available:
+  The following commands are available:
- 12:44 -ChanServ- FLAGS           Manipulates specific permissions on a channel.
+  FLAGS           Manipulates specific permissions on a channel.
- 12:44 -ChanServ- INVITE          Invites you to a channel.
+  INVITE          Invites you to a channel.
- 12:44 -ChanServ- OP              Gives channel ops to a user.
+  OP              Gives channel ops to a user.
- 12:44 -ChanServ- RECOVER         Regain control of your channel.
+  RECOVER         Regain control of your channel.
- 12:44 -ChanServ- SET             Sets various control flags.
+  SET             Sets various control flags.

- 12:44 -ChanServ-
- 12:44 -ChanServ- Other commands: ACCESS, AKICK, CLEAR, COUNT, DEOP, DEVOICE, 12:44 -ChanServ-                 DROP, GETKEY, HELP, INFO, STATUS, SYNC, 12:44 -ChanServ-                 TAXONOMY, TEMPLATE, TOPIC, TOPICAPPEND, 12:44 -ChanServ-                 TOPICPREPEND, VOICE, WHY 12:44 -ChanServ- ***** End of Help *****
+  Other commands: ACCESS, AKICK, CLEAR, COUNT, DEOP, DEVOICE,
+                  DROP, GETKEY, HELP, INFO, STATUS, SYNC,
+                  TAXONOMY, TEMPLATE, TOPIC, TOPICAPPEND,
+                  TOPICPREPEND, VOICE, WHY
+  ***** End of Help *****

 * Joining creates a channel
 * /topic & /topicappend